firefoxfoxthrot/developer-web-site/_pages/envelope-request.md

 ]
 ```

 The numbers refer to specific functions and specific parameters.
-They are defined in [Format.swift](https://github.com/BlockchainCommons/BCSwiftEnvelope/blob/master/Sources/Envelope/Base/Format.swift) in the [Envelope base code](https://github.com/BlockchainCommons/BCSwiftEnvelope/tree/master/Sources/Envelope/Base).
-The function call is tagged with CBOR tag #40006, which defines it as a `ur:function` and the parameter is defined with CBOR tag #40007, which defines it as a `ur:function`.
-That's what the "«»" and "❰❱" represent.
+They are essentially "known values" for Envelope Expressions.
+These values are defined in [Format.swift](https://github.com/BlockchainCommons/BCSwiftEnvelope/blob/master/Sources/Envelope/Base/Format.swift) in the [Envelope base code](https://github.com/BlockchainCommons/BCSwiftEnvelope/tree/master/Sources/Envelope/Base).
+The function call is tagged with CBOR tag #40006, which defines it as a `ur:function` and the parameter is defined with CBOR tag #40007, which defines it as a `ur:parameter`.
+This is represented in `envelope-cli` (and in the examples here) with "«»" for `ur:function` and "❰❱" for `ur:parameter`.

-The functions are as follows:
+The `ur:function` values are as follows:

 | # | Function |
 |---|----------|